farao-community/farao-community.github.io/pages/docs/input-data/crac/json/network-actions.md

 - Topological action: opening or closing a branch or a switch in the network.
 - PST set-point: setting the tap of a PST in the network to a specific position.
-- Injection set-point: setting the active power set-point of an element in the network (load, generator, or [dangling line](https://www.powsybl.org/pages/documentation/grid/model/#dangling-line)) ot the number of sections of a shunt compensator to a specific value.
+- Injection set-point: setting the active power set-point of an element in the network (load, generator, or [dangling line](https://www.powsybl.org/pages/documentation/grid/model/#dangling-line)) or the number of sections of a shunt compensator to a specific value.
 - Switch pairs: opening a switch in the network and closing another (actually used to model [CSE bus-bar change remedial actions](cse#bus-bar)).

 {% capture t8_java %}